 How Green are Electric Cars?

 So is switching from ICEs to EVs really a greener option?
 We explore in this guide.

-By moving from the internal combustion engine (ICE) to an electric car, you will significantly reduce your carbon footprint and air quality impacts.
+By moving from the internal combustion engine (ICE) to an equivalent electric car, you will significantly reduce your carbon footprint and air quality impacts.
 This guide explores:

 - How green electricity actually is